distbit0/distbit.xyz/_posts/2024-07-20-correlation-vs-causation-in-futarchy.md

 - **p(action) and p(outcome)**: Notations representing the probability of an action being taken and the probability of a specific outcome occurring, respectively.

-- "good outcome" shares and "bad outcome" shares: For each child market, contracts that pay out if the action of said child market leads to a positive or negative outcome, respectively.
+- **"good outcome" shares and "bad outcome" shares**: For each child market, contracts that pay out if the action of said child market leads to a positive or negative outcome, respectively.

+- **Vega**: In prediction markets, vega represents the sensitivity of a share's price to changes in the perceived uncertainty of the outcome.
+Higher vega means the share price is more positively impacted by higher expected volatility/uncertainty.

 ## Strategy 1: Partial Implementation